Bamboo Composite vs Wood: A Sustainable Choice for Outdoor Construction in Kenya

 Sustainability and Resource Considerations

+Both wood and bamboo composite are often presented as sustainable choices, but their environmental impact depends on sourcing, lifespan, and maintenance requirements.
 Bamboo composite products made from bamboo fibres and recycled plastic reduce reliance on virgin timber and extend material lifespan.
 When produced locally, they also lower transport emissions and support regional manufacturing.

 This makes bamboo composite a strong option for projects where long-term environmental impact is part of the decision-making process.